circlefin/malachite/Docs/architecture/adr-001-architecture.md

 ##### Input Events (External APIs)

-The Consensus Executor receives events from the peer-to-peer layer and other external modules it interacts with.
+The Consensus Driver receives events from the peer-to-peer layer and other external modules it interacts with.

 ```rust
 pub enum Event<C>